freebsd/freebsd-quarterly/2020q2/linuxulator.md

 Contact: Edward Tomasz Napierala, <trasz@FreeBSD.org>

+Earlier Linuxulator work focused on code cleanups and improving diagnostic tools.
-Work has shifted from cleanups to fixing actual applications.
+Work has now shifted from cleanups to fixing actual applications.
 Current status is being tracked at
 [Linux app status Wiki page](https://wiki.freebsd.org/LinuxApps).
-Current focus is on applications that don't involve X11, mostly because they tend to be easier to test and debug, and the bug fixes are not application-specific.
+Initial focus is on applications that don't involve X11, mostly because they tend to be easier to test and debug, and the bug fixes are not application-specific.